Skip to main content

 Milliseconds

-When you pick the start date, you can also enter the time of day by ticking "Include time".
-That way, you can specify your birthday with a precise time of day to find out exactly how many minutes you are.
-The calculations for seconds and milliseconds were fun to include, but obviously aren't very relevant since milliseconds and seconds can't be picked in the start or end date.
-When "Include time" is unticked, the time defaults to 00:00:00:00, and when it's ticked, the seconds value defaults to 00.
-If you click "Today", the exact current millisecond is picked.
-When the end date is set to "Today", the values keep counting up to the current millisecond so you can watch yourself age in real time.
+When you pick the start date you can also enter a time of day by ticking "Include time".
+That way you can specify your birthday with a precise time of day to find out exactly how many minutes old you are.
+When "Include time" is unticked, the time defaults to 00:00:00.000, and when it's ticked, hours and minutes are taken from the picker while seconds and milliseconds default to 0.
+The seconds and milliseconds in the result are especially interesting because they tick in real time while the end date is today's date — you can really see time pass.

 const now = new Date()